-As Deputy Director, Dr. Beck is a key advisor on matters related to value creation, culture of patient safety, investment in quality, risk management, regulatory and accreditation matters, clinical outcomes, employee and faculty engagement, medical staff and faculty governance, public reporting, value based purchasing, and pay for performance.
+As Deputy Director, Dr. Beck serves in several capacities at Fox Chase Cancer Center.
+His role is akin to Provost or Academic Affairs Dean in a typical university setting.
+Beck is a key advisor on matters related to value creation, culture of patient safety, investment in quality, risk management, regulatory and accreditation matters, clinical outcomes, employee and faculty engagement, medical staff and faculty governance, public reporting, value based purchasing, and pay for performance.

 Dr. Beck also helps foster academic collaboration with a wide variety of national and international universities, research institutions and oncologists.
 In addition, he has launched initiatives for more structured faculty development, mentoring, and educational activities.